 However, your degree does not have to specifically be in accounting.
 Of course, if you study accounting or a related field in college, passing the CMA exam could be a little easier.

 In addition, you may take the exam before you complete your degree if you are registered for at least 6 credits per semester (as an active student).
-But keep in mind that once you start the CMA program, you need to finish the program—and meet all of the requirements like getting your degree—within 3 years.
-Therefore, you should plan to enter the CMA program until you have at least part of your bachelor’s degree finished.
+But keep in mind that once you start the CMA program, you need to finish the program—and meet all of the requirements, like getting your degree—within 3 years.
+Therefore, you should plan to enter the CMA program until you have completed at least part of your bachelor’s degree finished.